SEND Information Report

 As a school, we assess all children continuously across all areas of learning including the four broad areas of Special Educational Needs and Disabilities.
 We assess informally everyday through observations and we carry out formal assessments at the end of every term to measure progress and identify the next steps in learning.
 We work in partnership with parents, carers and pupils by building good relationships, working together and supporting each other.
 If there is an identification of need then we will discuss this with parents and if needed provide a pupil with a Short Note.
 We will share this with parents and may begin to gather evidence to inform whether to make special education provision and consider if we need to consult with relevant external agencies and use assessment tools and materials to ensure early help or identification of SEND happens.

-• Early Years, Key Stage 1 and 2 staff and the SENDCO, where necessary, liaise with Nursery or the child’s previous school.
+Early Years, Key Stage 1 staff and the SENDCO, where necessary, liaise with Nursery or the child’s previous school.

 How we adapt the curriculum and learning environment for children & young people with SEND